rmmukhesh/OnlineJudge/README.md

 - **Admin Interface:**
   Custom Django admin for managing problems, users, and system settings.
 - **Responsive UI:**
-   Modern interface with dark/light themes, mobile friendly design.
+   Modern interface with dark/light themes and a mobile friendly design.
 - **Scalable Deployment:**
   Dockerized for easy setup; deployed on AWS EC2 for reliability and horizontal scaling.